2008 West Virginia Mountaineers football team: Spring Game

 The Gold & Blue Spring Game was held on Saturday, April 19, 2008, at Mountaineer Field.
 A record crowd of over 25,000 fans attended as the Gold defeated the Blue 59–15.
 Kicker Pat McAfee was four-for-four on field goals with a long of 47 yards, and starting quarterback Pat White and backup Jarrett Brown both had touchdown passes.
 Brown also had a four-yard touchdown run and two backup kickers hit a field goal each.
-The defense recorded six sacks in total, and walk-on defensive back Darnell Christianled all corners with 3 passes deflected.
+The defense recorded six sacks in total, and walk-on defensive back Darnell Christian led all corners with three passes deflected.
 Sophomore linebacker Pat Lazear had the only interception on the game off of a White pass.
-Backup runningback led all ballcarriers with 54 yards on 17 carries while sophomore Brandon Hogan led all receivers with 49 yards on 6 catches.
+Backup running back led all ballcarriers with 54 yards on 17 carries while sophomore Brandon Hogan led all receivers with 49 yards on six catches.